majikthys/log4j2-logstash-jsonevent-layout/README.md

 This is the simplest form of the intended use.
 Once you have this configuration working, you should be able to customize the configuration to your specific needs.

-Log4j2 is configured to connect to logstash via a TCP by using a standard SocketAppender with our LogStashJSONLayout in order to produce logstash v1 spec json.
+Log4j2 is configured to connect to logstash via a TCP by using a standard SocketAppender with our CustomJSONLayout in order to produce logstash v1 spec json.
 Logstash is configure to receive TCP connections and expect logstash v1 spec json.

 Example Log4j2 log4j2.xml: